King's Day 2015

 › Selling at the Vrijmarkt.
 To sell any form of meat, fish, dairy product, refreshments in glass bottles and/or alcohol, the proper permits are required.

 › Drinking alcohol.
 Open containers are not allowed on the train.
-City regulations will vary; those for Amsterdam are here.
+City regulations will vary.

 › Museums and shops.
 King’s Day is a public holiday, meaning many museums, attractions and shops will be closed or operating on altered schedules.